MrGavintech/notebook/README.md

 * Clean up linting issues and remove inline lint comments
 * Add unit tests with JEST or similar
 * Change UI theme and add a more robust UX
+* Remove some unnecessary classes and folders from structure
+* Refactor some of the code for a simpler implementation

 ## Development server